Nort721/AntiCheatScoreCalculator/README.md

 # AntiCheatScoreCalculator
-A small C# GUI program for people who are too lazy to calculate their spigot AntiCheat score themself
+A small C# GUI program that use the spigot algorithm to calculate a resource score, for people who are too lazy to calculate their spigot AntiCheat score themself

 https://i.imgur.com/mJCia9A.png